2oby/Orac-Omniscient-Reactive-Algorithmic-Core/SPRINT_3_GRAMMAR_DISPATCHER_INTEGRATION.md

 # Sprint 3: Grammar Generation & Dispatcher Integration

 ## Overview
-Sprint 3 bridges the gap between configured entities (Sprint 2) and actual voice command processing.
-This sprint implements grammar generation from backend entities, dispatcher configuration, and topic-backend association to enable end-to-end voice command execution.
+Sprint 3 implements **dynamic GBNF grammar generation** from Sprint 2's device mappings to create a **constrained LLM system**.
+The LLM can only output JSON for devices that users have explicitly enabled and configured in Sprint 2.

+**Key Concept**: Sprint 2 created a manual device registry where users assign device_type + location.
+Sprint 3 generates grammar that ONLY allows those specific combinations, blocking everything else at the grammar level.

 ## Current State
-- ✅ Backend management system complete (Sprint 2)
+- ✅ Sprint 2 device configuration system complete
+- ✅ Manual enable/disable of devices via card interface
+- ✅ Drag-and-drop device_type assignment (lights, heating, blinds, music)
+- ✅ Drag-and-drop location assignment (lounge, bedroom, kitchen, etc.)
-- ✅ Entity configuration with friendly names and aliases
+- ✅ Save configuration functionality working
-- ✅ Existing grammar generation infrastructure (`HomeAssistantGrammarManager`)
+- ✅ Existing default.gbnf template ready for dynamic generation
-- ✅ Dispatcher registry system in place
 - ✅ Topic management system operational

 ## Sprint Goals

 ### Primary Objectives
-1. **Grammar Generation**: Generate GBNF grammars from Device Type + Location mappings
+1. **Dynamic Grammar Generation**: Generate GBNF grammars from Sprint 2's device_type + location mappings
-2. **Dispatcher Configuration**: Enable backend-specific dispatcher configuration
+2. **LLM Constraint**: Ensure LLM can ONLY output JSON for configured device combinations
+3. **Grammar Testing Interface**: Test commands and show if they're allowed/blocked
-3. **Topic-Backend Association**: Link topics to specific backends for command routing
+4. **Topic-Backend Association**: Link topics to backend-generated grammars
-4. **Command Testing Interface**: Test voice commands against generated grammars
-5. **Unambiguous Mapping**: Ensure each Device Type + Location combination is unique
+5. **Command Validation**: Block invalid device/location combinations at grammar level

 ### User Stories
-1. **As a user**, I want my Device Type and Location mappings to generate unambiguous grammars
+1. **As a user**, I want the LLM to only generate JSON for devices I've actually configured in Sprint 2
-2. **As a user**, I want to associate backends with topics for proper command routing
+2. **As a user**, I want commands like "turn on kitchen heating" to be blocked if I haven't configured heating in the kitchen
-3. **As a user**, I want to test voice commands before using them in production
+3. **As a user**, I want to test commands and see if my grammar allows them
-4. **As a user**, I want each location to have only one device of each type for clarity
+4. **As a user**, I want grammar to automatically update when I change my device mappings
-5. **As a user**, I want to see which grammars are active for each topic
+5. **As a user**, I want to link topics to my backend's generated grammar

 ## Implementation Design